exonum/exonum-doc/src/advanced/service-testing.md

 ## Consensus Algorithm Testing

-Testing of the consensus algorithm implies checking compliance of the node behavior with the algorithm.
+Testing the consensus algorithm implies checking compliance of the node behavior with the algorithm specification.
 The following components of the consensus algorithm are tested:

 - [Consensus messages processing](consensus/specification.md#message-processing)
 - Node behavior at each [stage of the consensus algorithm](consensus/specification.md#consensus-algorithm-stages)